Daobekii/Project-Game-Stew/readme.md

 # Project Game Stew

 ## Team Members
-- @Maxim.Medlyarskiy
+- Maxim Medlyarskiy
-- @Jakob.Harych
+- Jakob Harych
-- @Christoph.Friedrich
+- Christoph Friedrich

 ## Problem Overview
 Board game nights often default to familiar favorites like Monopoly and Catan, leaving new and potentially exciting games unplayed due to perceptions of complexity and resistance to trying something new.